janetlayne2/SparseStruct/README.md

 <p align="center"><img src="figs/proxvsstruc.png" width="500"/></p>

-The SparseStruct algorithm generates node representations based upon the structural characteristics of node's neighborhoods.
+SparseStruct is a node representation learning(NRL) algorithm that generates node representations based upon the structural characteristics of each node's neighborhoods.
 An implementation for directed graphs is in development.

 ## Citing